elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr} Mealy land, warm mother's milk on my neck, rich brook, half-darkness, demand, guide ...
+- {:.pr} Mealy land, warm mother's milk on my neck, rich brook, half-darkness, ask me, guide me ...

 *(He nears his ear close to the ground.)*

 Oh, steps; hooves of horses; crawling larvae grown in the valley of my ears.
 Confluence.
 Puddles.
 Languages.
 Safe hands of the blind.
 I hurt.
-Oh, Oh, I hurt.
+Oh.
+Oh, I hurt.

 *(He stands up; at this moment the moon shines brightly in the sky.
 Toussaint fades into the night.
 He stops, turns around, and shouts from a distance.)*